programminghistorian/jekyll/lessons/linux-installation.md

 1. In Komodo Edit, click the gear icon under `Toolbox` and select `New Command`.
 2. In the top field type “`Run Python File`“
-3. In the Command field, type: `%(python) %f` Then hit the OK button at the bottom of the Add Command window.
+3. In the Command field, type: `%(python) %F` Then hit the OK button at the bottom of the Add Command window.

 Step 2 – “Hello World” in Python